Skip to content

 • Activity 2-1: Participate in Moodle discussion

-• Activity 2-2: Attend a synchronous welcome session (date and time tbd based on results of Week 1 Doodle poll).
+• Activity 2-2: Attend a bi-weekly synchronous welcome session

 Week 3